Note: Dan is on sabbatical in 2021.

 SHANNON ZHOU, Lab Manager

-Shannon is the Lab Manager, whose work consists of a mixture of lab management, project management, and a wide array of other tasks.
+Shannon is the Lab Manager, whose work consists of a mixture of lab management and a wide array of other tasks.
 She is interested in the relationship between the microbiome and migration and learning bioinformatic analysis techniques.
-She also works as a Medical Assistant and plans to pursue a career in medicine.
+She is also a Medical Assistant and plans to pursue a career in medicine.
 She received her B.S. in Biology from the University of Minnesota.

 GAVIN TURNER - Gavin is a BioMedical Engineering student who is currently working on data analysis, data curation, and computational tool creation related to the Chemotherapy and Dysbiosis study.
 He is studying Graft vs Host Disease in bone marrow transplant patients.